What Are Multiples of 8?

 ## How to Spot a Multiple of 8

 Here’s the short version: A number is a multiple of 8 if it can be divided by 8 evenly.
 But there’s a quicker way.
 Let’s talk about divisibility rules.
 For 8, the rule is simple: Check the last three digits of the number.
 If those three digits form a number divisible by 8, then the whole number is a multiple of 8.
 Why?
 Because 1,000 is divisible by 8 (1,000 ÷ 8 = 125), so any number beyond that is just adding more thousands, which don’t affect the divisibility.
 Let’s test it.
 Take 1,248.
 The last three digits are 248.
 Divide 248 by 8: 248 ÷ 8 = 31.
 No remainder?
-Bingo—1,248 is a multiple of 8 No workaround needed..
+Bingo—1,248 is a multiple of 8 But it adds up..

 ## Common Mistakes People Make